The Viking Wind Farm is a joint venture between the Shetland community and the utility company SSE.

 The original partnership deal between the Shetland community and SSE was signed in 2007.
 In May 2009 an application was submitted to the Scottish Government for the construction of 150 turbines.
 This was followed in September 2010 by a revised application, known as an addendum, reducing the number of turbines to 127.
 Of these, permission was granted for 103 and denied for 24 adjacent to Scatsta Airport.

 At the same time that the wind farm is under construction, a high-voltage cable will be laid to link Shetland to the UK electricity grid.
-It is estimated that the project will be operational in 2021.
+It is estimated that the project will be operational in the early 2020s.

 - Energy produced annually is calculated by multiplying installed capacity by hours in the year by estimated average wind farm capacity factor expressed as a fraction of 1.
 This is 370.8 x 8760 x 0.44 = 1,429,211.52MWh.
 Latest statistics from the Department of Energy and Climate Change (DECC) assume annual UK average domestic household consumption as 4,266kWh (4.266MWh).
 Homes powered equivalent is calculated by dividing the total energy produced by the average household electricity consumption = 335,024 homes.